popey/popey.com-blog/content/post/2023/only-good-vibes.md

 Here's the brain dump I sent to friends to sound them out on the subject.

-***'Podcast Idea.
+>'Podcast Idea.
 "Positively Linux".
 Only good news stories, and discussion topics.
 Goal is to "talk up" desktop and backend Linux usage.
-Success stories, no bitching and moaning, only good vibes.
+Success stories, no bitching and moaning, **only good vibes**.
 A bit like Ubuntu Podcast tried to be mostly, without the snark.
 I think a lot of people are kinda sick of the snark, negativity and moaning.
 Negative things (like some company getting hacked) can be spun as positive as you talk about the alternatives.
 Usual 30 mins max duration, similar format to Ubuntu Podcast did on the A episode - a few news items, and then a discussion or conversation about something that's happened this week/month.
-What do you think?'***
+What do you think?'

 I got some interesting feedback, mostly around the fact that a "good news only" show won't work.
 It'll be boring and anodyne.
 Who wants to listen to people talk up everything?
 The viewership of news, current affairs and "true crime" shows suggests that maybe the answer is "nobody".